ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_materialdata.md

 #### *property* fabrics

-Fabrics property of the Sub Laminate
+Fabrics property of the Sub-Laminate.

 <a id="compolyx.SubLaminate.get_ordered_fabrics"></a>